 This places gives you the Yosemite waterfall scenery without the crowds.
 The crowds of visitors just do know know about this beautiful valley and its waterfalls.
 Every time we have been here, we feel like we have this place completely to ourselves.

-There is a lot of poison oak along the trail, so be careful.
-Keep your eyes open for rattlesnakes.
+We saw a lot of poison oak along the trail, so be careful.
+Keep your eyes open for rattlesnakes too.
 It is 2.5 miles to the top of Wapama Falls.